Shaniivictoria/Zombie-Game/README.md

  If you shoot the zombie then the next zombie comes up, and will continue 4 times.
  Then you will and Game over.

+Functions that don't work:
+ I am currently trying to make the zombies shoot me back.
+Been learning what methods to use to stimulate it.
+ I also need to figure out how to get the score board up and the life bar.
+ Still a couple perks to fix

  Very easy simple game to create.
 A beginers game.

  Hope you like. <3